oroinc/documentation/commerce/configuration_guide/pricing/website_price_lists.rst

    a) Select one of the following values for the **Fallback** option for the users who are visiting this website:

-      * *Config* --- OroCommerce uses :ref:`Default Price Lists from the system configuration <sys--config--commerce--catalog--pricing>` to calculate the prices shown in the front store.
+      * *Config* --- OroCommerce uses :ref:`Default Price Lists from the system configuration <sys--config--commerce--catalog--pricing>` to calculate the prices shown in the storefront.

       * *Current website only* --- For price calculation, OroCommerce uses the configuration from the website settings.